 The recommended dose is 90 mg once daily, limited to a maximum of 3 days.
-Some patients may require other post-operative analgesia.
+Some patients may require other postoperative analgesia in addition to Etoxib during the three day treatment period.

 Doses greater than those recommended for each indication have either not demonstrated additional efficacy or have not been studied.
-Therefore,
+Therefore: